-Clyde tells the story of his upbringing in Montgomery, Alabama during the civil rights movement, and membership in the Nation of Islam.
+Clyde tells the story of his upbringing in Montgomery, Alabama, during the civil rights movement, and of membership in the Nation of Islam.
 His message is one of adaptation creating change at the community level.
 Clyde encourages young generations to trust their own instincts, and to believe in their own ability to create change.
 On October 23, 2018, at the Chicago History Museum, Clyde will join a panel discussion about Chicago Muslims – please join us!

 If we’re talking about my consciousness of my journey, it actually began in a little rural community outside of Montgomery called Lapine, Alabama, where we lived until I was probably entering the third grade…so that would have made me around seven.
 I was always a year younger than I was supposed to be in school, because my grandmother made them take me at school early.

 So I remember distinctly–clearly, but probably not accurately–living in the country, living on a farm, being surrounded by a pretty big extended family and participating, you know, in raising food and harvesting everything from vegetables to cotton, to even milking a cow every now and then.

 But the main thing I remember is the interaction with my grandmother, and the stories about what had happened in our family, in our community, and even in our country before I was born, and during my great-grandmother’s life, who I missed by about eight years.
 If I had been born about eight years earlier I would have seen her; she was born in 1843, she died in 1939.